NELSON'S PLACE

 AIRPORT PICK-UP and DROP-OFF

-I have a trustworthy driver that will pick you up at the airport (40 km away), avoiding you the typical airport hassles, taxi overpricing and safety risks.
+I have a trustworthy driver that will pick you up at the airport (30 km away), avoiding you the typical airport hassles, taxi overpricing and safety risks.
 I am on top of the arrival, making sure that all runs smoothly.
-This pick-up is included in the reservation fee.
-My driver obviously also does the airport drop-offs.
+The pick-up is included in the reservation fee.
+Drop-off is optional.

 CENTRO COMERCIAL EL RECREO (www.elrecreo.com.ve) - Across the street from my place is a very convenient shopping mall with over 200 stores, movie theaters, food court, restaurants, and hundreds of happy Venezuelans buzzing about.
 It has a central plaza great for people-watching and getting a feel of Venezuela.
 It's also safe and fit for all budgets.